octanisorg/minutes/founding_minutes.md

 #### 1. Formalities
 The following people are elected for this foundation meeting:
-* Chair: Sam Sulaimanov
+* Chair: Samir Sulaimanov
 * Minutes: Raffael Tschui

-Sam introduces the Association Octanis as an Open Incubator for ambitious ideas.
+Samir introduces the Association Octanis as an Open Incubator for ambitious ideas.
 Octanis is a non-exclusive association, open to anyone with the same values.
 It stands for unconventionnal, pragmatic and low-cost solutions.

 The operations of the association were already going on for more than a year.
 After this successful trial period, today shall now be the official founding day.